 In resolving the question of whether Tfue’s Gamer Contract is actually “oppressive,” the courts will again turn back to the internet community to see what contractual terms are typical in the industry.
 The courts will also take into consideration how Tfue and FaZe Clan acted after signing the Gamer Agreement.

 Over the last few days, an interesting issue regarding how Tfue and FaZe Clan performed the Gamer Agreement has already popped up.
 In this statement, FaZe Clan admitted that Tfue’s contract entitled FaZe Clan to collect 80% of brand deals sourced by FaZe Clan, but then denied that it ever collected any such amounts from Tfue.
 FaZe Clan also stated that it only ever made $60,000 off of Tfue under the Gamer Agreement.
 Such factors could very much be central to any rulings on Tfue’s claims.

 As discussed by many prominent content creators in their commentary to the Tfue lawsuit, it is important for anyone pursuing a career in the new and emerging e-commerce space to be represented by attorneys who are knowledgeable about these issues.
-The lawyers of The Lynch Law Group have extensive experience in the e-commerce arena and represent content creators in matters ranging from business startup to licensing agreements and negotiation.
+The lawyers of The Lynch Law Group have extensive experience in the e-commerce arena and represent content creators in matters ranging from business startups to licensing agreements and negotiations.

 The California Talent Agency Act regulates the entertainment agency industry at large.
 Until 2014, Pennsylvania had a similar law, The Employment Agency Law, that regulated employment agencies in general, including sports and entertainment agencies.

 Fortnite is a battle-royale-style shooter and is one of the most popular videogames in history.
 Epic Games, the publisher of Fortnite, publicly reported that the game generated over $1.2 billion in revenue in 2018.